MicrosoftDocs/security/security-docs/zero-trust/create-policies.md

 ---
-title: Create Defender for Cloud App policies
+title: Create Defender for Cloud Apps policies
 description: Learn how to create Defender for Cloud Apps policies so that you can properly manage and protect important resources. ms.date: 04/18/2024 ms.service: security